Bad Credit Surety Bond Guide

 Yes.
-We have access to exclusive programs, including a bad credit bond program, which most other agencies don't.
-You can get an online license & permit / misc. bond quote instantly on our website, even if you filed a bankruptcy.
-It is possible to get a contract or court bond after a bankruptcy, but it must be discharged several years ago and explained in detail.
+We have access to exclusive bad credit surety bond programs, which many other agencies don't.
+You can get an online license & permit bond quote instantly on our website, even if you have a bankruptcy in your credit history.
+It is possible to get a contract or court bond after a bankruptcy, but it must be discharged within 3-5 years ago and explained in detail.

-Due to bulk volumes, we write bonds for people with bad credit cheaper than any other agency.
+Yes.
+Due to bulk volumes, we write bonds for people with bad credit at lower rates than any other agency.
 However, most bond programs will still look at credit as a factor for determining the rate, which credit flaws can only affect negatively.